tbonejones/Assignment1-3420/DFDDictionary.md

 DFD Dictionary

-Developer: The employee who procures/compiles Software Package and, after it checked for OSS Licenses, then modifies it for use within the company.
+Developer: The employee who procures/compiles Software Package and, after it is checked for OSS Licenses, then modifies it for use within the company.

 Manage Software Package for License Scanning (MSPLC): The process that accepts the Software Package from the Developer and forwards it to the Scan for Licences process.
-This process also receives the Software Package License results and sends those results to the OSSFS
-Database for storage.
+This process also receives the SPLR and sends those results to the OSSFS Database for storage.

 Manager: An upper-level executive at the company who may wish to browse the SPLR.